Real Estate Company Models

 The stakeholders of the company are the owners and agents.
 Keller Williams is not and never will be a publicly traded company.
 The stakeholders do not want to lose control of the company to stockholders.

 Profit Sharing is passive income for agents that help the company grow.
 Some agents look at this as a retirement plan, a real estate investment fund, or future income for their heirs.
 I have only recently made an effort to help recruit agents to the company because I strongly believe that Keller Williams can help anyone be successful if they are willing to work hard at building their own real estate business.

-Our local office has profit shared over $1 Million since being established.
-KW is expecting to profit share over $160 Million in 2016 and by 2021 they anticipate an annual profit share of over $1 Billion (with a B).
+Our local office has profit shared over $2 Million since being established.
+KW has profit shared over $2 Billion since 1983.